Hteph/MedievalLife/README.md

 It is a app for generating a dynasty tree (for use as a background of an RPG character, or just to populate a small medival hamlet) with code for the common heritage software appended at the end.
 It generates a simple text file for now.

+CURRENT STATUS: On hiatus until the frontend part of my "full-stack" dev course starts

 v.
-0.1 Delivers basic output in a acceptable structure.
+0.1 Delivers basic output in a acceptable structure (this was created while taking an online VERY basic course).